 - Talk with the bully(ies), explain the situation, and try to get the bully (ies) to understand the consequences of their behaviour.
-Seek an apology to the victim(s), - Inform the bully(ies) parents, - Insist on the return of borrowed items and that the bully(ies) compensate the victim, - Provide support for the coach of the victim, - Impose sanctions as necessary, - Encourage and support the bully(ies) to change behavior, - Hold meetings with the families to report on progress, - Inform all organisation members of action taken, - Keep a written record of action taken, - Where bullying persists despite attempts to deal with it, or is severe in nature (regardless of whether it is repeated), concerns should be reported to the CPO inline with the procedures above.
+Seek an apology to the victim(s), - Inform the bully(ies) parents,

+- Insist on the return of borrowed items and that the bully(ies) compensate the victim, - Provide support for the coach of the victim, - Impose sanctions as necessary, - • - Encourage and support the bully(ies) to change behaviour, - Hold meetings with the families to report on progress, - Inform all organisation members of action taken, - Keep a written record of action taken, - Where bullying persists despite attempts to deal with it, or is severe in nature (regardless of whether it is repeated), concerns should be reported to the CPO in line with the procedures above.

-(1) It is believed that up to 12 children per year commit suicide as a result of bullying, so if anyone talks about or threatens suicide, seek professional help immediately.
+If anyone talks about or threatens suicide, seek professional help immediately.

-Any concerns should be reported on the same day or as soon as possible thereafter, if you cannot contact the Designated Lead Safeguarding Officer or their Deputy, report your concerns immediately to the Social Services or the Police who will advise you appropriately
+Any concerns should be reported on the same day or as soon as possible thereafter, if you cannot contact the Designated Lead Safeguarding Officer or their Deputy, report your concerns immediately to the Statutory Agency who will advise you appropriately

-4.2 Procedures to manage cases of poor practice
+4.6 Procedure to manage cases of poor practice